Classification of (2+1)D invertible fermionic topological phases with symmetry: Summary of results

 We also discuss the classification of invertible phases with $G_f = SU(2)^f$ symmetry in a separate example, Section~\ref{Sec:HalvingEgs}, as it realizes an $\H^3$ obstruction associated with the failure to satisfy the $dn_2$ equation.
 For free fermions, this obstruction is simply the statement that we cannot place isospin-1/2 fermions in a band with odd Chern number.
 In the interacting case, it follows from the fact that if we gauge fermion parity in a system with odd $c_-$ and with the fermion carrying projective representation of half integer isospin under $G_b = SO(3)$, the fermion parity flux $v$ would would have to carry isospin ``1/4" or ``3/4", which is ill-defined and ruled out by the $\H^3$ obstruction mentioned above.

 Motivated by this example, in Section~\ref{Sec:HalvingZ2Z2} we consider a $c_-=1$ theory with $G_b = \Z_2\times\Z_2$ that has nontrivial $n_1$ and $\om$, so that $G_f = \mathbb{D}_8$.
 Unlike $SU(2)^f$, this theory admits a solution for $n_2$ as well as $\nu_3$.
-We believe it is the first example of an invertible phase in which $n_1,\om$ are both nontrivial; it is known \cite{Wang2020fSPT} that such examples do not exist when $c_-=0$ and $G_b$ is a finite abelian group.
-This discovery is surprising as it suggests that a system with fermions that have fractional $G_b$ quantum numbers can also host Majorana zero modes (MZM) localized to $G_b$ symmetry defects.
+We believe it is the simplest example of an invertible phase in which $n_1,\om$ are both nontrivial; it is known \cite{Wang2020fSPT} that such examples do not exist when $c_-=0$ and $G_b$ is a finite abelian group.